International Bank License Jurisdictions

 – Note that the above does not consider liquidity ratios which generally follow Fed or Basil II and III standards nor does it account for capital held by a correspondent.
 For more see: 12 CFR § 167.6, Risk-based capital credit risk-weight categories.

-A 4% tax rate on ordinary income earned by the bank and a requirement to hire a minimum of 5 employees in Puerto Rico.
+A 4% tax rate on ordinary income earned by the bank and a requirement to hire a minimum of 10 employees, with a focus on the Chief Compliance Officer and a top notch compliance department in Puerto Rico.
 US Federal income tax doesn’t apply in Puerto Rico.
 Dividends to non-US persons and companies are tax exempt and no withholding tax is taken.

 With all of that said, Puerto Rico is not the right fit for everyone.
 If you want to minimize ties to the United States, then Puerto Rico is definitely not the offshore bank license jurisdiction for you.
 Of course, such a business mindset would also make it nearly impossible to get a USD correspondent account.